Photo of Ivy, author of The African Gourmet

 West African potash fried peanuts ingredients and directions.

 What is cooking potash?
-Potash, potassium carbonate, is a potassium-rich salt that are mined from ancient oceans.
+Potash, potassium carbonate, is a potassium-rich salt mined from ancient oceans.
 Potash is a variety of mined and manufactured salts containing potassium.

 Potash has a unique ashen and salty taste.
-Potash has been a popular seasoning in sub-Saharan Africa, especially in Nigeria for centuries where depending on the tribe you hail from, potash is called kaun or akanwu.
+Potash has been a popular seasoning in sub-Saharan Africa, especially in Nigeria, for centuries; depending on the tribe you hail from, potash is called kaun or akanwu.
 Potash is also a common seasoning in Burkina Faso and Cameroon.

-Potash fried peanuts is a tasty snack that is quick and easy to make today.
+Potash fried peanuts are a tasty snack that is quick and easy to make today.
 Raw peanuts are pan-fried with potash and sea salt until golden brown.
-You can add spicy seasonings you want such as Cajun seasoning, Sichuan pepper or chili powder.
+You can add spicy seasonings such as Cajun seasoning, Sichuan pepper, or chili powder.
 Below are the ingredients and directions for West African potash fried peanuts.

 Potash Fried Peanuts